In-Hospital Volunteer FAQs

 You must be 18 years of age by the start date.

-Typically, the college students in the Summer program volunteer three shifts per week for two to four hours per shift during a specified number of weeks during the Summer.
-Training and Orientation are scheduled on specific dates.
-Remember, if you are 18+ years of age you can always enroll to volunteer in the regular Phoenix Children’s In-Hospital program.
+Typically, the college students in Fall and Spring sessions volunteer 2 shifts per week for 2-4 hours per shift for a period of 12 weeks.
+During the Summer session, the college students volunteer 3 shifts per week for 2-4 hours per shift for a period of 8 weeks.
+Occupational Health screenings, Training and Orientation are scheduled on specific dates.
+Remember, if you are 18+ years of age, you can always enroll to volunteer in the regular Phoenix Children's In-Hospital program.